The Perfect Everest Base Camp Packing List [2022]

 Everest Base Camp packing list: Snacks

-You can purchase these on the mountain, but they’ll be a lot more expensive!
+You can purchase these from the teahouses and shops along the way.
+But they’ll be a lot more expensive.

 Here are a few snacks I packed for Everest Base Camp.